 It is important to note that RTCA-DO-160G does not measure or control spurious signals conducted out of certain equipment.
 This equipment includes antenna terminals of receivers or transmitters.
 That control should be specified in the equipment performance standard for that receiver or transmitter.
-Radio transmitters or receiver/transmitters must meet specified emissions requirements while in a nontransmitting or receive mode.
+Radio transmitters or receivers/transmitters must meet specified emissions requirements while in a non-transmitting or receive mode.

 Our EMC-EMI test lab can accommodate small and large items.
 Please contact us to see firsthand why so many manufacturers rely on Keystone Compliance to be their RTCA DO-160 test lab.

 Looking for other testing to other sections of RTCA DO-160 testing?
 Click on the links below:

 - RTCA DO-160 Section 4.0 Temperature and Altitude

 - RTCA DO-160 Section 7.0 Operational Shocks and Crash Safety

 - RTCA DO-160 Section 8.0 Vibration

 - RTCA DO-160 Section 11.0 Fluids Susceptibility

 - RTCA DO-160 Section 12.0 Sand and Dust